-Have you ever read an article and thought, "I could've written that!"
-Well, that's what I thought for years and years.
+Have you ever read an article and thought, “I could write that”?
+Well, that’s what I thought for years.
 And then I finally decided to do something about it.

 Are you ready to give it a try?
-Well, I’ve broken down the key steps, hopefully making the process a little less overwhelming for you.
+I’ve broken down the key steps, making the process a little less overwhelming.

 Decide if You Want to Be a Writer